adobe/aem-project-archetype/README.md

     mvn clean install

 Then change to the directory in which you want to create the project and run:

     mvn archetype:generate \
      -DarchetypeGroupId=com.adobe.granite.archetypes \
      -DarchetypeArtifactId=aem-project-archetype \
      -DarchetypeVersion=20-SNAPSHOT

-Side note: The profile "adobe-public" must be activated when using profiles like "autoInstallPackage" mentioned above.
+Note: The profile "adobe-public" must be activated when using profiles like "autoInstallPackage" mentioned above.